EtoumiAristide/EtoumiAristide/README.md

 - 🔭 I’m currently working on [eNoteBook Sante project](https://github.com/EtoumiAristide/DI-Bootcamp-Week11-Week12-FinalProject-eNotebookFrontend.git)

-- 👨‍💻 All of my projects are available at [https://etoumiaristide.github.io/Portfolio/](https://etoumiaristide.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available at: [https://etoumiaristide.github.io/Portfolio/](https://etoumiaristide.github.io/Portfolio/)

 - 💬 Ask me about **PHP, Angular, Javascript, Typescript, Java, Spring Boot, Laravel, CodeIgniter, Slim, HTML, CSS, Bootstrap**

-- 📫 How to reach me **aetoumi@gmail.com**
+- 📫 How to reach me: **aetoumi@gmail.com**

-- 📄 Know about my experiences [I'm a software developer with about 5 years experience in front and web development.
+- 📄 Know about my experiences: **I'm a software developer with about 5 years experience in front and web development.
 I've build many software in domain of web, desktop and mobile.
 I've focused on Java language but I know also PHP and web languages such as HTML, CSS and Javascript.
 Frameworks that I use is Angular and Bootstrap for web front-end and Sring Boot, Laravel, CodeIgniter and Slim for Back-end.
 I'm open to work on passionate projects that match my skills and you can contact me if you need my knowledge.
-Thank you 😊](I'm a software developer with about 5 years experience in front and web development.
-I've build many software in domain of web, desktop and mobile.
-I've focused on Java language but I know also PHP and web languages such as HTML, CSS and Javascript.
-Frameworks that I use is Angular and Bootstrap for web front-end and Sring Boot, Laravel, CodeIgniter and Slim for Back-end.
-I'm open to work on passionate projects that match my skills and you can contact me if you need my knowledge.
-Thank you 😊)
+Thank you 😊**

 - ⚡ Fun fact **Play video game, watching Manga and anime, reading spiritual book**